synapse-wireless-labs/ja-jira-addon/README.md

 You will need to modify the development section of config.json to include your ngrok HTTPS URL.

+You may need to install:

+* node
+* ngrok

+Don't forget to install the dependencies ('npm install') the first time!

+To run the app locally, use 'npm start'.
+Then you will need to use ngrok to make it available on the public internet.

+Once it's accessible online, you can add it to your JIRA test instance, and after that you can see it in a JIRA dashboard.

 ### To Install

 As a JIRA administrator, browse to *Gear Icon | Add-ons*, then choose *Manage add-ons* from the left menu.
 Click the *Upload add-on* link, and enter https://ja-report-addon.snapcloud.net/.